d-k-ivanov/d-k-ivanov.github.io/_posts/2024/2024-02-07-Fun-cartoons-from-Kids-drawings.md

 ## Preparing the drawings

 The dullest part.
 You need to scan images, cut them, rotate them (I believe your kids don't put enough effort into aligning them on the scanner's glass), and resize them to the appropriate size.
 I want to recommend asking your children to draw characters and footage (background) separately to save your precious time.
-For the final size, I'm using any combination of **$16/9$** aspect ratio.
+For the final size, I use any combination of **$16/9$** aspect ratio.
 Normally, it's **$1280×720$(HD)** or **$1920×1080$(FullHD)**, but no more.
 Creating 4k cartoons from kid's drawings is overkill.

 **Here is an example of the initial and cropped images:**